bayuobie/Products-and-Service-reviews-on-Algorand/README.md

 This solution is a PHP/Javascript implementation building decentralised user reviews on the blockchain.
 It allows the user to to submit reviews on products and services with the ecommerce space.
 Users can anonymously sign reviews or the shop or product owner can only accept reviews after the user has paid for the product or service.

 #Implementation architecture
 Every algorand transaction type supports a property type/field called "Note".
 This allows the sender of the transaction to can add message to accompany the transaction.
 It is similar to the remarks/reference we leave in bank transactions.
 The notefield on Algorand can, however, be used for many things.
 For this solution, it heavily relies on using the Algorand notefield to pull reviews related to an account.
-Every review will be sent to the chain as a zero transation
+Every review will be sent to the chain as a zero transation with the review details attached to the note field.

 # Dependencies
 This implementation uses the Algorand Javascript SDK which you can download and link in your script or import if you have NPM installed.
 Check the Algorand Javascript SDK for the instructions or simply download the latest file for quick test and implementation.
-To get the cryptocurrency rates to USD or any other currencies, the Binance API found here https://api.binance.com/api/v3/ticker/24hr

 # Interacting with Algorand chain
 There are two ways of sending and retrieving transactions on Algorand.
 First option is to run an Algorand Node and use it to process the transactions.
 As you may understand, setting up and running your own node is costly, and also involves deeper technical knowledge about nodes.
 The second option is to use community APIs to interact with the blockchain.
 The APIs offer endpoints to post and retrive transactions on the chain.
 While some are free, others are paid after certain transactions limits.
 Since this script's goal is to post and retrieve payment transaction data to the Algorand chain, the second option is chosen.
 There are currently 2 Algorand rest APIs namely Purestake (requires an account to ge API keys) and Algoexplorer which requires no account signup.
 We combined the two APIs for different purposes but if you don't want to create an account with Purestake, just stick with AlgoExplorer API.